 Of great importance is to also update the installed plugins.

 We recommend you to use several backups!!!
 Please backup files and database of your website on regular basis.
-You may also use plugins to backup your your database directly in the administration panel.
-You may also backup in the standard way through the cPanel of your hosting account.
+You may also use plugins to backup your database directly in the administration panel.
+You may also backup through the cPanel of your hosting account.

 It will be great to adopt it as a habit just like your coffee in the morning!